 - Q2.
 Will the work reports published by candidates who are serving council members or rural representatives be regarded as election advertisements? - A2.
-Under section 107(4) of the Electoral Affairs Commission (Electoral Procedure) (Election Committee) Regulation (Cap.
-541I), a document published by a candidate during an election period that gives details of the work done by the candidate in the capacity of the Chief Executive, an Election Committee member; a member of the Legislative Council, a member of a District Council, a member of the Heung Yee Kuk, the Chairman or Vice-Chairman or a member of the Executive Committee of a Rural Committee within the meaning of section 3(3)(a) of the Heung Yee Kuk Ordinance (Cap.
+Under section 104(4) of the Electoral Affairs Commission (Electoral Procedure) (Legislative Council) Regulation (Cap.
+541D), a document published by a candidate during an election period (i.e. from the first day of the nomination period until the day on which the polling ends) that gives details of the work done by the candidate in the capacity of the Chief Executive, a member of the Election Committee, a member of the Legislative Council, a member of a District Council, a member of the Heung Yee Kuk, the Chairman or Vice-Chairman or a member of the Executive Committee of a Rural Committee within the meaning of section 3(3)(a) of the Heung Yee Kuk Ordinance (Cap.
 1097), or a Rural Representative, is also regarded as an election advertisement.